-Many UST databases include the ability to send users alerts to new content via email or RSS feeds.
+Many UST databases include the ability to send users alerts to new content via email, RSS feeds, or social media.
 This may take the form of:

 There are various ways to receive these alerts.
 The easiest way is to set up an RSS news feed and get tables of contents sent to that one place via the A-Z list of journal titles.